 Apart from legal representation and advice, what other support do you offer to the members of your association?

 There are many other services we provide for our members.
 First of all, Händlerbund wants to be the first contact for all the e-commerce aspects for our members and we want to support them to professionalize their online business.
-Having that in mind, we support our members for instance with customer service for their online business or with the support in SEO or SEA.
+Having that in mind, we support our members for instance with customer service for their online business or with the support in SEO or SEA, or law enforcement transcription.
 Händlerbund also organizes workshops on different topics and many networking events.
 We believe that the exchange between our members is crucial and valuable in the online business.

 Companies from other parts of Europe commonly perceive the legal aspects of operating on the German e-commerce market as a challenge.
 Is this perception a truth or an exaggeration?
 What, in your opinion, are the roots of this perception?